 Once a model has been selected save and deploy the model, to have it ready to use in the deployment step.

-Set the case configuration for your recommender deployment: Create a unique Prediction Case ID name.
-Add a Description that is relevant to the specific deployment you are doing.
+Create a unique Prediction Case ID name.
+Add a Description that is relevant to the specific deployment you are configuring.
 Add the Type and the Purpose of your deployment.
-You can leave the type and purpose blank if you are unsure what to put there.
+You can leave the type and purpose blank if you are unsure of what to put there.

-Set the Version of the deployment step.
-This version number should be updated every time you make changes to the deployment.
-Specify the Environment in which you will be deploying your configuration.
-Then input the performance and complexity settings for your set up.
+This Version number should be updated every time you make changes to the deployment.
+Specify the Environment Status in which you will be deploying your configuration.
+Then input the Performance Expectation and Complexity settings for your set up.

-and specify the model that you want to use.
-Enter the names of the models that you have saved in the previous steps, for deployment.
+Enter the names of the models that you have generated, trained and saved in Predictions for deployment.

 This is for when you want to get data for making predictions from a database that is accessible to your production environment.
 The alternative to this, is passing the data through the API.
 Data uploaded to the platform and ingested, will be available to the recommender in production.

 - Plugins supports three primary areas: API definition, pre-score logic and post-score logic.
 There are a number of post-score templates.

 - Budget Tracker to track offers and other items used through the scoring engine, and alter the behavior of the scoring system.
 Must include the post-score template for this option to work.